tangym27/crabby/README.md

 correctly guesses what it is), that team will win the point instead.
 If “You’ve got crabs!” is prematurely called out, meaning that the person does not have a four of a kind, that team will lose a crab (point).

 After the point is awarded, the player gets four new cards from the deck.
-The game continues until there are no more crabs to be given out.
+The game continues until a team gets five points.

 Teammates are randomly assigned a secret signal to use with each other.
 When one partner has achieved crabs, they might transmit words like “tomato”, “rose”, “apple”, and “heart”.
 To trick opponents, a partner could bluff by signaling “blueberry” when